mdekstrand/mecommon-tcl/docs/missing.md

 `luniq list` returns the unique elements of `list`.
 Order is preserved — each element is returned the *first* time it appears in `list`, and subsequent occurrences are skipped.

+### lunshift

+`lunshift listVar elt...` pushes one or more elements onto the *beginning* of a list.
+If multiple elements are provided, their order is preserved.

 ## Info Routines

 ### exists